Nuffle-Labs/data-availability/README.md

 If you didn't clone with submodules, sync them:
 `make submodules`

-Note, there are some semantic differences between `near-cli-rs` and `near-cli-js`.
-Notably, the keys generated with `near-cli-js` used to have and `account_id` key in the json object.
-But this is omitted in `near-cli-rs` becuse it's already in the filename, but some applications require this object.
+Note that there are some semantic differences between `near-cli-rs` and `near-cli-js`.
+Notably, the keys generated with `near-cli-js` used to have an `account_id` key in the JSON object.
+But this is omitted in `near-cli-rs` because it's already in the filename, but some applications require this object.
 So you may need to add it back in.

-### If using your own contract
+### If using your contract

-If you're using your own contract, you have to build the contract yourself.
-And make sure you set the keys.
+If you're using your own contract, you must build it yourself and make sure you set the keys.

 To build the contract: